minhoangtapcode/flutter_intern_assessment/README.md

     Connect a device (emulator or physical) or start an emulator (e.g., flutter emulators --launch ):
     ```bash
     'flutter run'
     The app will fetch users from the JSONPlaceholder API and display them in a list.
-Tap a user to view details, and use the "Load More" button to fetch additional users.
+Tap a user to view details, and scroll to fetch additional users.

 4. **Running test**
     ```bash